FENECON Home 10 assembly and operating instructions

 When carrying out inspection work, ensure that the product is in a safe condition.
 Improperly performed inspections can have serious consequences for people, the environment and the product itself.

-Inspection work may only be carried out by trained and qualified specialists.
+Inspection work must only be carried out by trained and qualified specialists.

 The maintenance instructions of the component manufacturer must be observed for all individual components.